alexticovschi/blogger/README.md

 - [ Node.js](https://nodejs.org/en/) and [Express.js](https://expressjs.com/) - for building the server and interacting with the database.
 - [MongoDB](https://www.mongodb.com/) - a schema-less NoSQL database.
 - [Mongooose](https://mongoosejs.com/) - the object document modeling (ODM) layer that sits on top of Node's MongoDB driver.
+- [DigitalOcean](https://www.digitalocean.com/) - as the deployment platform of choice.

 ## Demo